official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 from inspections has proved”.

-in the event of non‑compliance would be less explicit than agreement to “all necessary measures” looked “right.”7
+in the event of non‑compliance would be less explicit than agreement to “all necessary measures” looked “right.”[^7]

 26. The UK was concerned to avoid US proposals for a comprehensive Iraqi declaration being used to provide the basis for military action before the return of inspectors.

-7 Manuscript comments Manning to Prime Minister on Minute Straw to Prime Minister, 14 September 2002, ‘Iraq: Pursuing the UN Route’.
+[^7]: Manuscript comments Manning to Prime Minister on Minute Straw to Prime Minister, 14 September 2002,

 205